Marianne Breslauer: Life

-After the war, in 1948, the couple set up an art business specializing in French paintings and 19th-century art.
+After World War II, in 1948, the couple set up an art business specialising in French paintings and 19th-century art.
 When her husband died in 1953 she took over the business, which she ran with her son Walter from 1966 to 1990.
 She died in Zollikon, near Zurich.

 Work

-Breslauer's work demonstrates an interest in overlooked or marginalized subjects.
+Breslauer's work demonstrates an interest in overlooked or marginalised subjects.
 Her earlier work in Paris, encouraged by the surrealist photographer Man Ray, focused on the homeless along the river Seine.

 Her portraits show influence from the photographic experiments of Bauhaus students and the contemporary style Neues Sehen.
 Nonetheless, her photography conveys a strong personal interest in and approach to capturing dynamic motion, conveyed partially through her selection of bustling urban settings.

 Breslauer ended work in her photographic career in 1936 due to the rise of Nazism.

-In 1999, Breslauer was awarded the Hannah-Höch-Preis for her life's work.
+In 1999, Breslauer was awarded the Hannah Höch Prize for her life's work.